Neurobics/workouts/README.md

 ## Workouts repository

-A catalogue of various exercise we might try out.
+A catalogue of various exercises we might try out.
 Feel free submit your idea in a pull request.

 ## When is the gym open?

-_TBD: once a month? twice a month?_
+Once a month for approximately 2 hours.

 ## Workout session